What is success, anyway? Now there’s a question for a Monday morning.

 As I listened to the podcast yesterday afternoon, lying in bed, I started out feeling very irritated.

 Irritated that it was 28 degrees outside and I was in bed, trying to nap but not napping.
-Graham had taken Ted to the park for an hour so I could rest, but I had checked my phone and got sucked into scrolling, hence finding the podcast to listen to.
+Graham had taken Ted to the park for an hour so I could rest, after another sleep-deprived night, but I had checked my phone and got sucked into scrolling, hence finding the podcast to listen to.

 And so while my fellas were out at the park on a sunny Sunday, I was feeling irritated that I was clogging my brain with yet more content made by other people, content that is making my mind feel congested and is taking me away from creating my own work.
 I was CONSUMING rather than PRODUCING (or napping).
 AGH.